Skip to main content

 How do I convert sensitivity between different FPS games?

 Converting sensitivity between FPS games requires understanding that each game uses a different yaw value, which determines how many degrees the camera rotates per mouse count at a given sensitivity.
 The conversion formula is: target sensitivity equals source yaw times source sensitivity divided by target yaw.
 For example, CS2 uses a yaw of 0.022 while Valorant uses 0.07, so a CS2 sensitivity of 2.0 converts to Valorant sensitivity of 2.0 times 0.022 divided by 0.07 which equals approximately 0.629.
 The DPI remains the same because it is a hardware setting independent of the game.
-Fps Sensitivity Converter automatically handles these conversions for all major FPS games.
+FPS Mouse Sensitivity Converter (Same cm/360) automatically handles these conversions for all major FPS games.

 What DPI should I use for FPS gaming?